elunna/hackem/README.md

 	- [ ] Should rancid jelly eat organics?
 	- [ ] blue/spotted/ochre jellies seem vulnerable to fire, but new jellies are not in slashem.
 Should they be?
 Or vulnerable to something else?
 	- [ ] Make were-critters summon more diversity of monsters
-	- [ ] Check other monsters for traitor property
 	- [ ] Update mines.des to include different types of gnomes, dwarves, and thieves.
 	- [ ] Kobolds use the orc sounds, maybe they should have their own sounds?
 	- [ ] Add traitor property to all kobolds